Gustavomdcl/assets/README.md

 #### About:

 Assets is not another frontend framework.
 It's just some boilerplate css code written in Sass & Compass, which follows the SMACSS arquitecture.
-It's got a lean flexible grid system, some base styles and some very useful variables to start and project.
+It's got a lean flexible grid system, some base styles and some very useful variables to get you started quickly.

 #### Main files: (scss/)